Women in Antarctica: Historic barriers against inclusion

-Men enjoyed having a space that was free of women and which in the late 1940s "allowed them to continue the kind of male companionship and adventure they had enjoyed during the Second World War."
+Men enjoyed having a space that was free of women and which, in the late 1940s, "allowed them to continue the kind of male companionship and adventure they had enjoyed during the Second World War."
 In one news article about Antarctica written in 1958, the writer describes the use of dazzlement: "On the womanless continent, the purpose of the dazzlement is not to catch the eye of a flirtatious blonde, but to attract spotters in the event that the explorers become lost in the frozen waste."
-Men's spaces in Antarctica resisted change.
+Men's space in Antarctica resisted change.
 In the 1980s, there was an attempt by men to memorialize the "Sistine ceiling" of the Weddell hut in Antarctica as an Australian national heritage site of "high significance."
-The "Sistine ceiline" was covered in 92 different simply pinups of women from the 1970s and 1980s.
-This represented a "male's only club" in which participants believed women would spoil the "purity of a homosocial work—and play—environment."
+The "Sistine ceiling" was covered in 92 different pinups of women from the 1970s and 1980s.
+This represented a "male's only club" in which participants believed women would spoil the "purity of a homosocial work, and play, environment."
 In 1983, the San Bernardino County Sun newspaper published an article about Antarctica stating that it "is still one of the last macho redoubts, where men are men and women are superfluous."
-One scientist, Lyle McGinnis, who had been going to Antarctica since 1957 resented women in the field, saying that "men never grouse," but he believed that women complained and needed "comfort."
+One scientist, Lyle McGinnis, who had been going to Antarctica since 1957, resented women in the field saying that "men never grouse."
+He believed that women complained and needed "comfort."
 Not all men felt that way.
 Other men felt that women's presence made life in Antarctica better and one male engineer stated that without women around, "men are pigs."
 Sociologist Charles Moskos stated that as more women are introduced to a group, there is less aggression and a "more civil culture develops."